zarino/zarino.co.uk/posts/2014-01-14-why-i-wireframe-in-pencil.md

 [^1]: In my experience, anybody who can hold a pen can draw – much as anybody who can hold a tune can sing.
 Whether you've been told how to draw "properly", or sing "properly" is a different matter.
 The "properly" part is completely optional, however. *Especially* when you're making wireframes.
 [^2]: I often sketch out code too, before I write it, but that's a different matter.
 [^3]: Incidentally, drawing with a marker pen is even better when you need to *force yourself* to ignore the details.
 There is literally only so small you can draw with a whiteboard marker.
 Plus if you find yourself a glass whiteboard, you get added CSI geek bonus points.
-[^4]: I've tried Axure a number of times, and each time I've spent longer making the prototype than I would have spent coding the up properly from scratch.
+[^4]: I've tried Axure a number of times, and each time I've spent longer making the prototype than I would have spent coding it up properly from scratch.
 And then, once the prototype's done, I've *still* got to do the coding.
 What a total waste.
 [^5]: See this excellent post by [Maël Primet](https://twitter.com/mael_p) on the Snips blog for more information on [interactive prototyping with SVGs and D3.js](http://snips.net/blog/posts/2014/01-10-fast-interactive_prototyping_with_d3_js.html)